rimskyho1/Hand-Gesture-Recognition/README.md

 List of Hand Gestures.png is a Matplotlib-generated image showcasing all 10 hand gestures and their labels.

 Hand Gesture Recognition.py is a script that does the following:
-- Reads all of these images as numpy arrays
+- Reads the images in leapGestRecog as numpy arrays
 - Splits them into test and training sets
 - Converts them into TensorFlow tf.data.Dataset format
 - Preprocesses and batches the data